Is the End-of-the-year-Appeal Important?

 5) Always use a POST SCRIPT with an emotional message.

-How long should your letter be?
-However long it takes to highlight your organization’s mission, accomplish the above five elements, and edit the piece several times and no longer.
+However long it takes to highlight your organization’s mission and accomplish the above five elements.
 Think about accompanying your letter with a video to bring to life your words on the page.
-And always supplement your letter with a social media program.
+Additionally, always supplement your letter with a social media program.
 This process should begin in early October to receive donations in December.

 Use short sentences.
 Tell an emotional, human story about one individual.
 Donors reading your letter can’t save the world, but they can relate to one individual or a family.
-Fancy adjectives and industry lingo doesn’t make a piece compelling and can turn reader’s off.
-Being human, emotional and succinct makes it powerful.
+Fancy adjectives and industry lingo doesn’t make a piece compelling and can turn readers off.
+Being human, emotional and concise makes it powerful.
 Tell your story, simply and clearly.
 Trim the fluff that you don’t need to describe that one individual’s experience to get to the heart of your story.

 Add pictures of people, preferably tight shots that show faces.
 Use headlines and underlines to draw attention to sections of content and include plenty of white space.